 - Further development of our outdoor area with children choosing and voting on options

-- Ongoing toilet refurbishment with children involved in the consultation process
+- Toilet refurbishment with children involved in the consultation process

 - Regular consultation with our lunchtime catering staff